 Bodyform has shifted the period paradigm once more with 'Womb Stories', a beautifully shot ad that explores the duality of the uterus and shows menstruation for what it is: messy, painful and a sometimes welcome relief.
 Here, the creative duo behind the work explain how they made it.

 Bodyform isn’t afraid to go where other brands won’t.
-With ‘Blood Normal’, it abandoned blue liquid in favour of the first real (and very overdue) depiction of menstrual blood in an ad campaign.
-In ‘Viva La Vulva’, it gave us a kaleidoscopic, unapologetic ode to the female anatomy and a takedown to the toxic myth of ’perfect’, with a colourful chorus of all-singing, all-dancing vulvas.
+With ‘Blood Normal’, it abandoned blue liquid in favor of the first real (and very overdue) depiction of menstrual blood in an ad campaign.
+In ‘Viva La Vulva’, it gave us a kaleidoscopic, unapologetic ode to the female anatomy and a takedown to the toxic myth of ’perfect’, with a colorful chorus of all-singing, all-dancing vulvas.

 Last week, along with sister brand Libresse, it unveiled its most ambitious advertising push to date: ‘Womb Stories’, created by AMV BBDO.